Basharath/FormEasy/README.md

 # FormEasy

-FormEasy is a free and open source apps script library that lets you receive forms from your static sites without writing any code.
+FormEasy is a free and open source apps script library that lets you receive forms from your static sites with ease.

 Script ID: `1Q5-rRsocVEjTjgDHvkhWrqO2nURPh4JtQ4yZTbroWnF-iSO8z-CAhgdJ`